simonsdave/tor-async-couchdb/README.md

 Key features:

-* defines a pattern for mapping instances of Python model classes to CouchDB documents with well defined points of extensibility at which model properties can be encrypted/hashed before being written to CouchDB and decrypted after being read from CouchDB
+* **Python object to CouchDB doc mapping** - defines a an approach for easily mapping instances of Python model classes (objects) to CouchDB documents
+* with well defined
+points of extensibility at which model properties can be encrypted/hashed before being written to CouchDB and decrypted after being read from CouchDB